 Plans for high-rise residential towers near the waterfront pose both opportunities and threats: The derelict areas will be made more usable and accessible as new waterfront parks are built, but these parks may also become de facto private backyards for residents of new developments.
 To truly succeed, the waterfront must not only remain publicly owned, but also incorporate a broad range of uses that appeal to the diverse population of north Brooklyn.
 Getting the right mix of activity can only happen if the city alters the developer-led planning process it has followed to date.
 It is time to let the local communities play a leading role in shaping the future of their waterfront.

 Brooklyn Museum This great Brooklyn institution completed a major renovation in 2004 with mixed results.
 PPS commends the architecture of the new facade, which has created a more inviting and transparent entranceway.
 The amphitheater steps on the east side provide a great place to sit while kids play below in the new WET-designed fountain.

 The landscape architecture is what comes up short.
 A new plaza design clogs most of the space in front of the Museum with shallow, grassy terraces that are virtually unsittable.
 There is no area flexible enough for events to take place, so the potential to hold outdoor exhibits or otherwise extend the Museum's presence into the public space has gone to waste.
 Right now the plaza acts only as a buffer between the Museum and Eastern Parkway, but there is still an opportunity to correct this mistake and re-design it as a real gathering place.

-This district–which includes the largest of New York’s four Chinatowns–is already bursting with street activity.
+Downtown Flushing This district--which includes the largest of New York's four Chinatowns--is already bursting with street activity.
 With more pedestrian space and improved sidewalk presence of public institutions like the Flushing Library, it would serve its diverse population even better.